01 of 22

 Fostoria Paper Label Mark

-Many Fostoria pieces were marked with paper labels like this one.
+Many Fostoria pieces were marked with paper labels such as this one.
 Most were removed through washing and wear, however, so those pieces must be identified by the pattern or etching present on the piece.
 This particular label was found on Fostoria Coin Glass, which was produced from the 1960s through 1986.Continue to 10 of 22 below.

 10 of 22